protocol/w3dt-sudo/projects/filjs-audit/README.md

 ## filecoin-shipyard JavaScript libraries

+Many of the libraries in filecoin-shipyard were not investigated in depth as they are largely unmaintained and are primarily designed for narrow feature-set and/or example use.

+***(TODO TASK)*** Due to the fast-changing nature of the Filecoin protocol and Lotus, as well as the fact that many of these libraries are built using premature assumptions about usability of the network (e.g. deal size), it is likely that any project listed below that has not been updated during 2021 is out of date and should be marked as archived.
+We should be careful to set expectations to users about what they can expect from these projects.

 ### [js-lotus-client](https://github.com/filecoin-shipyard/js-lotus-client)

 > The [lotus JS client](https://github.com/filecoin-shipyard/js-lotus-client) is a collection of small JS libraries, which enables developers to interact with Lotus via it’s JSON-RPC API.